In conversation with More

 Gregory: I think you can share it with us if it’s short.

 Enough: So . . .
-I’ve been thinking about heaven and hell lately.
-A lot.
+I’ve been thinking a lot about heaven and hell lately.
 I’m especially concerned about those who already live a heavenly life here.

-Gregory: What is the concern?
+Gregory: What’s the concern?

-More: Where do they go from here?
+Enough: Where do they go from here?

 Gregory: Hm.
 Some of us sometimes go through hell to reach heaven.